Information, not a heavy hand, is the key to successful small parcel contract negotiations

 But carriers have to be profitable and can tolerate money-losing lanes (or money-losing customer relationships, for that matter) for only so long.
 Squeezing sub-market rates out of the carrier is not going to serve your company well over the long haul.
 Here’s why.

 The Costs of Carrier Turnover

-From a pure rates standpoint, yes, shipping with a rag-tag list of carriers willing to work at below-market rates makes sense.
+From a pure rate standpoint, yes, shipping with a rag-tag list of carriers willing to work at below-market rates makes sense.
 But there are significant costs to carrier turnover that wise logistics professionals don’t underestimate.

-Consider how logistics operations are very process-oriented, relying on familiarity with procedure and constant communication.
+Consider how logistics operations are very process-oriented, relying on familiarity with procedures and constant communication.
 To start, many operations are dependent on proprietary manifest systems or third-party technology.
 Changes here can require additional investments in equipment as well as training.

 There is also a lot that happens between your carrier’s dispatcher, the drivers, and the shipping docks that most logistics managers never hear about.
 This can include behind-the-scenes details like a carrier getting used to how the shipping docks work or receiving requirements at consignees.
 Carrier turnover changes the players and thus requires constant re-training or re-learning.
 Worse yet, a lot of this happens at the expense of service to your customers.

 Another common problem for shippers who base carrier relationships on price alone is a lack of capacity during peak periods.
 When truck capacity is tight, carriers will always give priority to their high-margin customers.
-If your shipping strategy is based on always choosing the low-cost carrier, there will be many times you need capacity and it simply won’t be there.
+If your shipping strategy is based on always choosing the low-cost carrier, there will be many times you need capacity, and it simply won’t be there.